papascott/TestGithubActions/testing/caddy.md

 ## How to

-Here is an example of setting up Caddy on a Digital Ocean server running Ubuntu
+Here is an example of setting up Caddy on an existing Digital Ocean server running Ubuntu

+1. Install the official Caddy package für Ubuntu <a href="https://caddyserver.com/docs/install#debian-ubuntu-raspbian">per their instructions</a>.
+This automatically starts and runs Caddy as a systemd service.

+1. Open the Caddy configuration in the nano editor with `sudo nano /etc/caddy/Caddyfile`